postmanlabs/newman/DIR_COMMANDS.md

 ### Next steps
-This concept of representing Postman collections as a directory opens up programmatic pre-processing of test data before running tests.
+This concept of representing Postman collections as a directory opens up programmatic pre-processing of request data before running the requests.
 This could include things like the following:

-* Re-using same data across tests
+* Re-using same data across requests
-* Using other node libraries in testing code
+* Using other javascript libraries in testing code

 The instructions for using the tool are given below.
 Please give it spin and let me know it you if it is useful.